Las Vegas is booming again, and bracing itself for next slump

 LAS VEGAS (Reuters) - Diane Han is trying to leave the Las Vegas of her childhood behind.

 Her mother is a blackjack dealer at Caesar’s Palace, one of the mega-casinos on the Las Vegas Strip, while her father works in housekeeping at another.
-Han, 25, grew up in Las Vegas, but went to college in the Bay Area for college and spent a year there working as a biochemist.
+Han, 25, grew up in Las Vegas, but went to college in the Bay Area and spent a year there working as a biochemist.

 Yet she returned to enroll as a member of the first class at the University of Nevada, Las Vegas School of Medicine.
 The school opened last year to address a chronic shortage of doctors in Southern Nevada and broaden the city’s economic base.